- Healthy Nail Salon Recognition Program

-A 2012 study conducted by the Department of Toxic Substances Control (DTSC) revealed that numerous nail care products sampled in the San Francisco Bay Area displayed toxic-free claims that weren't supported by laboratory testing.
+Part of this effort resulted from a study released by DTSC in 2012 that found numerous nail care products sampled in the San Francisco Bay Area displayed toxic-free claims that weren't supported in laboratory testing.
 The study provided a snapshot of whether potentially harmful chemicals could be found in available products.
+Find the study here.

 Current News Regarding the Nail Salon Industry